-Tourism is the main economy of the Caribbean and Haiti begins to fight for its slice of the cheese, but lack of resources and certain private interests may interfere in their way.
+Tourism is the main economy of the Caribbean and Haiti begins to fight for its slice of the cheese, but this country full of contradictions and hit by history does not have it easy.
+Lack of resources and certain private interests may interfere in their way.
 This documentary is the result of a shared effort to understand what is happening and give voice to the population.

 A. GOVERNING BY DECREE